mulliganaceous/__omake__/Threes/README.md

 # Threes Analyzer

-This is a work in progress.
+This is really just a demonstration of basic algorithms implemented in Python.
 All Three-related research goes there.
 The first project is to examine which scores are uncommon, and which scores are impossible.

 The smallest impossible score is __39,363__.
 It is also the first number whose sum of ternary digits exceed 16.
 The list of all impossible scores is listed in impossible_scores.txt.